GRESB/api-docs/source/includes/_evidence.md

 </aside>

 <aside class="warning">
 The number at the end of the endpoint indicates the evidence number.
-This number is incrementally increased as you add more evidence to an answer (variable).
+This number is increased incrementally as you add multiple evidence hyperlinks to an indicator {variable}.
 In the following examples the first evidence item will be hyperlink, and second one will be file.
-Even if we removed the hyperlink evidence the endpoint and the item number would remain the same for the evidence file for our reference.
+Even if we remove the hyperlink evidence the endpoint and the item number would remain the same for the evidence file as reference.
 </aside>

 ## POST values/{variable} - Indicate File Type